© Crown copyright 2018

 - assume high-voltage battery and associated components are energised and fully charged

-- don’t interfere with the high-voltage system - no dismantling is needed when carrying out an MOT test
+- do not interfere with the high-voltage system - no dismantling is needed when carrying out an MOT test

 - abandon the test in the unlikely situation that any orange coloured cables or components are damaged or the wires are exposed - these are a potential shock hazard